Frank J. Webb: Early life and family

 Frank Webb was born in Philadelphia on March 21, 1828.
 He was the fifth and youngest child of Francis Webb (1788–1829) and Louisa Burr Webb (c.
 1785–1878).
 His maternal grandfather, which was confirmed via DNA in 2018, is former U.S. Vice President Aaron Burr.

 Webb had one brother, John (1823-1904), and three sisters, Elizabeth (1818–1888), Ann (1820–1884), and Mary (1824–1826).
 His parents and older siblings were among thousands of free African Americans who had left the United States in 1824 and returned in 1826, as part of the failed Haitian emigration experiment.

-Webb's mother, Louisa Charlotte Burr, was a daughter of Aaron Burr.
-She and her brother John Pierre Burr, a prominent activist in Philadelphia's black community, were born to an East Indian mother who served in Burr's household as a governess.
+Webb's mother, Louisa Burr, was a daughter of Aaron Burr.
+She and her brother John Pierre Burr, a prominent activist in Philadelphia's black community, were born to a Bengali mother from Calcutta, India named Mary Emmons, who served in Burr's household as a governess.
 Louisa Burr Webb worked most of her life for Mrs. Elizabeth Powel Francis Fisher, a prominent Philadelphia society matron closely connected to the oldest Philadelphia families, and mother of prominent Philadelphia businessman Joshua Francis Fisher.
 After Francis Webb's death, Louisa remarried and became Louisa Darius.

 Webb's father, Francis Webb, served in Philadelphia as an elder in the First African Presbyterian Church, a parishioner at the African Episcopal Church of St. Thomas, a founding member of the Pennsylvania Augustine Education Society formed in 1818, and secretary of the Haytien Emigration Society organized in 1824.
 He worked as the Philadelphia distribution agent for Freedom's Journal from 1827 to 1829.
 While living in Port au Platt, Haiti, from 1824 to 1826, he served on the Board of Instruction of a joint Episcopal-Presbyterian church school.
 He died of unknown causes in 1829, a year after Frank's birth.